jcolag/entropy-arbitrage/2024-08-19-humanitarian.md

 * Ignore for ToC
 {:toc}

-Today, we recognize humanitarian personnel and those who have died working for humanitarian causes in [World Humanitarian Day](https://en.wikipedia.org/wiki/World_Humanitarian_Day).
+Today, we recognize humanitarian personnel and those who have died working for humanitarian causes in {% wiki World_Humanitarian_Day|World Humanitarian Day|en %}.
 Given the ways that anti-democratic, anti-rights forces have started acting like cornered animals over the last few years, lashing out at anyone they can, I can only expect that we'll need to talk more about the holiday in future years, unfortunately.

 ![Workers passing out nutritional supplements](/blog/assets/2995064256_853fd34d7c_o.png "Not the point, but I've often wondered why NGOs didn't sell the sorts of foods depicted, both to subsidize the projects and because low-income people everywhere could presumably benefit as well")